makevoid/stonks-alert/Readme.md

 - A number registered with SMS capabilities
 - API keys configured

+### Config

+Edit `config/stonks.rb` and replace the configuration with the ticker symbols you want to watch.

+The keys of the config hash are the ticker symbols.
+The values contain the alerts thresholds, low and high.
+Whenever the price crosses these values (on one direction or on the other) an SMS alert will be triggered.

 ### Env vars / secret files

 This app can be configured with environment variables and secret files, note env vars take precedence.